IamShubhamGupto/Advanced-Algorithms/README.md

 ### Assignment 2
 * Find longest common prefix in 2 strings using minimum R rotations
-* Find longest common prefix in 2 substrings of a string using Rabin Karp and Binary Search method [link to a similar question](https://www.codechef.com/problems/INSQ15_A)
+* Find longest common prefix in 2 substrings of a string using Rabin Karp and Binary Search method.
+    [link to a similar question](https://www.codechef.com/problems/INSQ15_A)

 ### Assignment 3